frc5024/webdocs/docs/guides/can.md

  - Download and install the CTRE Phoenix Framework Installer from the link below.
 Ignore the fact that it is on the Hero Development Board page, this is the correct tool!
  - Connect to the RoboRIO using a USB Cable (do not use an Ethernet connection)
  - Start the Phoenix Tuner (not the LifeBoat)!
- - Click 'Install Phoenix Library/Diagnostics' button to download the tools to the RoboRio
+ - Click 'Install Phoenix Library/Diagnostics' button to download the tools to the RoboRio.
  - Use the CAN Devices tab to view and update CTRE connected CAN devices.

 [Download](http://www.ctr-electronics.com/hro.html#product_tabs_technical_resources){: .btn }